Genelia D'Souza: Critical acclaim and commercial success (2006–2010)

-In that same year, D'Souza acted in the Telugu romantic comedy Sasirekha Parinayam.
-The film received favorable reviews, and Sify noted in their review that, "The life of the film is definitely D'Souza and she has shown the varied emotions from innocence, sadness, romance and anger in equal proportions without a hitch."

-In 2009, D'Souza was cast in the Hindi film Life Partner, in which she was criticized for her performance.
-Indian film critic Rajeev Masand commented, "The adorable little imp from Jaane Tu… Ya Jaane Na has turned into a nagging harridan in this film, and how you wish she'd immediately enroll for acting lessons."
-Her next appearance in 2009 was in the Telugu thriller Katha, which was well received, and for which she won the 2009 Nandi Special Jury Award.
-In 2010, D'Souza appeared in Chance Pe Dance and Orange, both receiving poor reviews from critics, but her Uthama Puthiran was a moderate success in Tamil.
+In 2009, D'Souza appeared in the Telugu romantic comedy Sasirekha Parinayam alongside Tarun.
+The film received favourable reviews, with critics calling her "the life of the film" and praising her portrayal of emotions.
+She also received CineMAA Award for Best Actor – Female nomination.
+D'Souza then appeared opposite Fardeen Khan in the Hindi film Life Partner a box office average, where Rajeev Masand noted: "The adorable little imp from Jaane Tu...
+Ya Jaane Na has turned into a nagging harridan in this film, and how you wish she'd immediately enroll for acting lessons."
+Her next appearance was in the Telugu thriller Katha with Adith Arun, which was well received, and for which she won another Nandi Special Jury Award.
+A critic from Rediff.com noted, "Genelia steals the show with her tremendous screen presence.
+She is able to portray the 'psychological' trauma well and is really emerging as a fine actor to portray complex characters."

+In 2010, D'Souza first played a choreographer opposite Shahid Kapoor in Chance Pe Dance, which received poor reviews from critics.
+Rajeev Masand criticised her "half-baked role".
+D'Souza then played a college student who believes in true love in the Telugu film Orange opposite Ram Charan, which too received poor reviews from critics, but a critic from Rediff.com praised her portrayal and chemistry with Charan.
+In her final film of the year, she appeared in the Tamil film Uthama Puthiran opposite Dhanush, a remake of her film Ready.
+The film became a moderate success.
+A critic from The Times of India found her getting "stereotyped" in a similar role of a bubbly girl.

+Further success, hiatus and production (2011–2021)

-D'Souza had a major role in 2011, starring as the Muslim warrior princess Arackal Ayesha, in her debut Malayalam film Urumi.
+In her first release of 2011, D'Souza made her Malayalam film debut, starring as the Muslim warrior princess Arackal Ayesha, in Urumi alongside Prithviraj Sukumaran.
 The film is about a fictional story happening in Calicut, Kerala during the 15th century, about a boy who plots to assassinate the Portuguese explorer Vasco Da Gama.
-She learned horse riding, and spent two weeks of training to use the sword, the short stick, and movements of the Dravidian martial art Kalarippayattu.
-The film portrayed her image makeover from a typical girl–next–door roles to more serious roles.
-Her next appearance was in the Hindi action thriller Force, which received mixed reviews from critics, with Taran Adarsh of Bollywood Hungama noting that D'Souza is strikingly sweet and subdued.
-She played the role of a journalist alongside leading actor Vijay in Velayudham, which was also commercially successful.
-She appeared in Tere Naal Love Ho Gaya and Naa Ishtam in 2012 and in cameo appearances in Jai Ho and Lai Bhaari in 2014.
-In 2016, she appeared in a cameo role of Maya in Force 2.
+For her role, she learned horse riding, and spent two weeks of training to use the sword, the short stick, and movements of the Dravidian martial art, Kalarippayattu.
+It was a major commercial and critical success, with The New Indian Express stating: "Genelia breaks her perpetual imbecility morphing into Ayesha, the warrior princess.
+Her character is not reduced to the customary cheer-leader role and she claims an equal share of valour and gallantry."
+The film won her the Asiavision Award for Best Actress.
+She next played an independent woman in the Hindi film, Force opposite John Abraham, which received mixed reviews from critics but was a box office success.
+In his review for Bollywood Hungama, Taran Adarsh found D'Souza to be "strikingly sweet and subdued".
+Later, she played a journalist alongside Vijay in the Tamil film Velayudham, which was commercially successful.
+CNN-IBN in its review noted that D'Souza got a substantial role and fits in it "adequately".